BahamutDragon/pcgen/README.md

 ###DOWNLOADING THE CONTENT
 Two methods exist to get the content onto your system.

-   1) The easier method is to use the GITHUB download option (https://github.com/BahamutDragon/pcgen/archive/master.zip) Save the zip folder to a valid pcgen recognized data folder of your choice.
+   1) The easier method is to use the GITHUB download option - please note that the download will change based upon branch currently selected, allowing a choice of versions.
+(Master is the latest version, Branches using the versioning system of pcgen is meant to work with the same version of pcgen)
+Save the zip folder to a valid pcgen recognized data folder of your choice.
 Unzip the contents.
 Load PCGen.
 See 'LOADING THESE SETS' Below:

    2) The better method is to install GIT and a GIT Client, and clone the repository to a location outside of the PCGen installation directory.
 Then open PCGen, go to Tools>Preferences and in the Location tab under the PCGen drop-down, change "PCGen Vendor Data Directory" or "PCGen Homebrew Data Directory" to the directory you cloned the repo into.
 This allows easy updates when they happen (via a git pull).
 It also saves bandwidth since you are only download changes, not the whole repo.
 I use this method to keep my data sync'd with the repo and allows for testable fixes and pushing those to the repo.
 See 'LOADING THESE SETS' Below: